 Welcome to the world of keto!
 You’ve decided it’s time for a change and you’re ready to dive into this low-carb lifestyle.
 But as with any diet, there are certain rules that must be followed in order to get the most out of your experience – including what types of food you can enjoy.
 One question we hear often is: Can I chew chewing gum on Keto?
 Read on to find out if you can use gum to freahen up your breath.

-It’s an important question because many people rely on gum when they want something to snack on or they need fix a dry mouth, or to deal with bad breath.
+“Can I chew chewing gum on keto”, is an important question because many people rely on gum when they want something to snack on or they need to fix a dry mouth, or to deal with bad breath.

 So let’s take a closer look at what the experts have to say about whether or not it’s okay to include chewing gum in your keto journey.